JanssenProject/jans/docs/janssen-server/recipes/passkey-impl-guide.md

 #### Step 1: Obtain the Agama Passkey Project

-Add the Agama passkey project to your Janssen server using [TUI](../config-guide/auth-server-config/agama-project-configuration.md#using-text-based-ui).
+Add the Agama passkey project to your Janssen server using the [TUI](../config-guide/auth-server-config/agama-project-configuration.md#using-text-based-ui).
+For the full deployment workflow (packaging, uploading, and configuring an Agama project), see [Agama projects deployment](../developer/agama/projects-deployment.md).

 #### Step 2: Configure and Test the Agama Flow